nuuuwan/news_lk3_data/README.md

 *2024-03-08 05:51:38* · [`dailyftlk`](https://www.ft.lk/columns/NPP-and-bird-cage-economy/4-759286) · `en`

-NPP’s bird cage economy would be realistically grounded on a rejuvenated real
+NPP’s bird cage economy would be realistically grounded on a rejuvenated real sector rather than on an IMF stabilised financial sector

 It was Chen Yun, a theoretical economist and a Chinese Communist Party Politburo member from 1934 to 1987 who rejected Mao Zedong’s reliance on the revolutionary enthusiasm of masses to promote rapid economic growth, and propounded the theory of a bird cage economy characterised by a dominant plan and subordinate local markets.
 Yun stressed the importance of the market to improve agricultural production and productivity.
 And it was that model which was later picked up by Deng Xiaoping and put into practice.